Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 2. Yet again, we're dealing with BAIN archive folder structures.
 Extract the content of the following folders to your ***Morrowind/Data Files*** directory:
 - `00 Core`
-- `01 Hi Res Window Texture Replacer (only use this if you decided to use Intelligent Textures above)`
+- `01 Hi Res Window Texture Replacer (skip if you decided not to use Intelligent Textures above)`
 - `02 Interior Sunrays`
 - `03 Nord Glass Windows`
 - `03 Nord Glass Windows Interior Sunrays`